Church of the Guardian Angel (Manhattan): Parish School

 The school was founded in 1911 and has always been run by a professional lay staff and the Dominican Sisters of Newburgh.
-"In 1911, a parochial school was opened; its school roll in 1914 shows an attendance of 132 boys and 130 girls.
-Now, in 2020 we have just over 200 students."
+"In 1911, a parochial school was opened; its school roll in 1914 shows an attendance of 132 boys and 130 girls."
 Five Sisters of St. Dominic ran the school, as reported in 1914.
 Along with the church's relocation in 1930, the school relocated to its current location at 193 Tenth Avenue, New York, NY 10011.
 The style of the schoolhouse is the same as the church, indicating that the complex was built by Van Pelt concurrently with the church building in 1930, or thereabouts.
-The current principal is Miss Maureen McElduff.
+The former principal is Miss Maureen McElduff.

 In 2016, Guardian Angel School was featured in the HBO Documentary Class Divide.
 This documentary showcases what it means to grow up in Chelsea and the power of education.

 In 2018, the Manhattan Region released a video called "We are One" featuring different Guardian Angel staff and families.

-The current principal of Guardian Angel School is Christie Acosta-Perez.

-We hold frequent open houses throughout the spring and summer, and tours can be arranged upon request.
-To set up a visit, please call us at 212-989-8280 or e-mail us at admissions@guardianangelschool-nyc.org.
+On February 15, 2023 the Archdiocese of New York announced that Guardian Angel School would close at the end of the school year.